coli-saar/am-parser/README.md

 **If you still have problems running the parser** check the list of [third party packages](https://github.com/coli-saar/am-parser/wiki/Third-Party-Packages) in the Wiki.
 This list also contains packages necessary to run branches other than the Master branch.

 __Internal note:__ this is already set up on the Saarland servers, see details [here](https://github.com/coli-saar/am-parser/wiki/Setup-and-file-locations-on-the-Saarland-servers).

+## Quick Guide to the Pretrained Models of Lindemann et al. (2019)
+This is a quick guide on how to use our already trained models to make predictions, either for official test data to reproduce our results, or on arbitrary sentences.

+**You can find documentation on how to train the parser on the [wiki pages](https://github.com/coli-saar/am-parser/wiki).**

 ### Reproducing our experiment results